-Stages of cancer of unknown primary (CUP)
+Stages and types of cancer of unknown primary (CUP)

 Doctors can usually group CUP by the type of cell the cancer started in.